Companies lure hourly workers with college tuition perks

 Zachary Hecker, 26, a Starbucks employee in New Braunfels, Texas, began working toward his bachelor’s in electrical engineering last summer through the company’s college program.

 Hecker appreciates the free tuition, but he often wishes he could attend classes in person or have more choices beyond Arizona State.
-His classes are challenging, he said, and professors aren’t always to meet and offer guidance.
+His classes are challenging, he said, and professors aren’t always able to meet and offer guidance.

 But Carlson said online classes are ideal for the average Guild enrollee, who is a 33-year-old woman with children.
 Carlson said students in its programs often lack consistent access to a car and need to be able to study anytime, like after kids are in bed.